cube-js/cube/docs/content/Examples-Tutorials-Recipes/Pagination.md

 ## Query

-To creating the pagination we can use the `limit` and `offset` query properties.
+To select orders that belong to a particular page, we can use the `limit` and `offset` query properties.
 First, we get the number of all orders that we have.
-Then we should set the `limit` and `offset` properties for the queries that will get the orders from the Cube.js API.
+Then we should set the `limit` and `offset` properties for the queries that will get the orders from the Cube API.

 ```bash
 // Get count of the orders